 Pro tip: Update your IP in your Firewall settings after migrating to a new host.

 Looking for a super easy way to migrate your WordPress site?
-Learn about GoDaddy’s 1-Click WordPress Migration, Pagely's managed WordPress hosting for enterprises, or check out the Hub by GoDaddy Pro for streamlined migration and backups for WordPress sites plus priority support whenever you need it.
+Learn about GoDaddy’s 1-Click WordPress Migration, Abstract Hub’ s website design and management services, or check out the Hub by GoDaddy Pro for streamlined migration and backups for WordPress sites plus priority support whenever you need it.